isabella232/livefyre.en/help/implementation/livefyre-analytics/c-livefyre-analytics.md

 # Use Livefyre with Other Analytics Tool{#use-livefyre-with-other-analytics-tool}

 You can use analytics tools to gather data on user interactions with Livefyre Apps.
 You can use Adobe Analytics or a tool of your choice.
-For information on how to use Adobe Analytics with Livefyre, see [](#c_livefyre_analytics).

 To use Livefyre with a tool of your choice (not Adobe Analytics), follow the procedure outlined on this page.